laratools/docs/laravel-ci/index.md

 ## PHP Versions

 There are several images based on the PHP version you require.
-Currently we support `7.0`, `7.1` and `7.2` (which is currently in beta).
+Currently we support `7.0`, `7.1` and `7.2-beta`.

 * `laratools/laravel-ci:7.0`
 * `laratools/laravel-ci:7.1`